top of page

 ~ Dan Lietha (Young Earth Creationist)

-I assert that if God used evolution to create or allowed it after a “Fall”, then this God is not worth worshipping.
+2. I assert that if God used evolution to create or allowed it, then this God is not worth worshipping.
 He would then be incompetent, indifferent to the waste and suffering or malevolent having enjoyed all the waste, death and suffering.
 Let me explain by looking at how natural selection and evolution actually work.

 As I wrote in the Introduction to Evolution, evolution is when a population genetically changes from a previous one.
 Specifically, more individuals happen to inherit certain genes that code for certain characteristics.
 This occurs because natural selection selected which offspring variants are best fitted for the current conditions and live long enough to produce more viable offspring than other variants in the population.
 In order for this system to work, nature produces lots of offspring.
 Given time, adaptations will arise and spread throughout the species.

 A system of creation that depends on evolution is one that is incredibly wasteful.
 Children die of starvation, infection or cancer by the thousands for example.
-This is why I assert that although TE/EC does accommodate science with their creation-evolution narrative, it paints this God as incompetent because this method is hardly worth embracing by anyone.
+This is why I assert that although TE/EC appeals to all natural mechanisms it paints this God as incompetent because this method is hardly worth embracing by anyone.
 One can’t hold up awesome redwoods and beautiful butterflies without also mentioning childhood cancer, malaria, and Ebola.
 Or, this deity is indifferent to all the waste and suffering and offers nothing better.
-The “Fall” as an excuse means all those innocent children and animals are just collateral sacrifices?
+A “Fall” as an excuse if offered means all those innocent children and animals are just collateral sacrifices?
 Lastly, perhaps God likes the suffering and waste and is really malevolent.
-In contrast to this theistic way of looking at nature via a God designed creative evolution, the way we find the world and universe is exactly what we would find if evolution were true and there was no Engineer and Designer at the wheel of the evolution bus.
-Indeed the history of life as written in fossils and our DNA, essentially a second "fossil record", shows no planning, no goals and no supernatural interventions.
+In contrast to this theistic way of looking at nature via a God designed creative evolution, the way we find the world and universe is exactly what we would expect if evolution were true and there was no Engineer and Designer at the wheel of the evolution bus.

 The malevolent Designer?